-2.2.1 The inner radius of pipe bend of the boiler blow off pipes shall be at least 3,5 $d_1$ ( $d_1$ = pipe inside diameter).
+2.2.1 The inner radius of pipe bend of the boiler blow off pipes shall be at least 3,5 d_1 (d_1 = pipe inside diameter).

-The inner radius of bend of the steel and copper pipes subjected to a pressure exceeding 0,49 MPa or a working medium temperature exceeding 60 °C, as well as bending radius of pipes with allowance for thermal expansion, shall be at least 2,5d (d=pipe outside diameter).
+The inner radius of bend of the steel and copper pipes subjected to a pressure exceeding 0,49 MPa or a working medium temperature exceeding 60 $^{\circ}$ C, as well as bending radius of pipes with allowance for thermal expansion, shall be at least 2,5d (d=pipe outside diameter).

-On agreement with the Register, bending to a lesser radius may be permitted, provided no thinning of pipe wall below the values stated in 2.3 would occur during the bending.
+Bending to a lesser radius may be permitted, provided no thinning of pipe wall below the values stated in 2.3 would occur during the bending.

-2.2.2 Hot bending of stell pipes shall be generally carried out in the temperature range 1000 to 850 $^{\circ}$ C; however, the temperature may decrease to 750 $^{\circ}$ C during the bending process.
+2.2.2 Hot bending of stell pipes shall be generally carried out in the temperature range 1000 to 850 °C; however, the temperature may decrease to 750 °C during the bending process.